ThePhobosDeimosSuite/laboratoire-0_log430/README.md

 Routes are available with example here: `/docs/routes.md`

 ## CI/CD
-This repo has a pipeline with 4 differents steps:
+Each microservice has its own pipeline with 4 differents steps:

 1. Check syntaxe with ESLint
 2. Create PostgreSQL database and run unit tests
 3. Create Docker image
-4. Push Docker image to DockerHub under the repository *pebrassard/lab4*
+4. Push Docker image to DockerHub under the repository *pebrassard/lab5_{service_name}*